-SECUESVAC Operational Group: Optimizing carbon sequestration in agricultural soils associated with beef production
+SECUESVAC Operational Group: Optimization of carbon sequestration in agricultural soils associated with beef production

 - Type Operational group